Gil Fronsdal returns with guidance on how we might apply our practice during difficult times.

 Buddhist practice is designed to prepare ourselves to meet these hard times directly.
 Not to become a victim or complacent with suffering we experience.

 Mind the Moment (7:06) – To practice in difficult times is to have the holy sites of Buddhism visit you, you don’t come to them.
 Mindfulness practice helps us to see what our most common responses to these difficult challenges are.
-These problems range from being late to the bus stop to dealing with mortality.

 “If we don’t see how we tend to react, then it is going to be there influencing us unconsciously or subconsciously.
 Shaping or coloring how we see our challenge and ourselves in it.
 If we just believe our reactive judgments, it is going to create a very different approach to working through a difficulty.”

 Relief or Release?
 (12:01) – One teaching of Buddhist wisdom is that there is an important distinction between relief and release.
 We often seek temporary relief and a full release of our attachment to the difficulty and the pain it causes.

 There are two sides to experiencing these difficult times.
 On the one hand, it is unfortunate to have difficulties, but they also serve as mirrors that serve to show us where spiritual work needs to be done.

 “If you can get whatever you want, you won’t look deeply at desire; you won’t question it.
 If you can avoid all the things you don’t want, you might not look deeply at the movement of aversion.
 If you don’t get what you want, your desire stands out in highlight.
 If you get what you don’t want, your aversion and fear stand out in highlight.”

 Unexpected Lessons (17:21) – Gil explains the process of how secluded retreats are designed to create a safe environment to practice in.
 However, from time to time things go wrong.
 What he has seen time and time again, students at the retreat remark how these instances act as a mirror to their strengths and weaknesses.